Skip to Main Content

 The ICCONIC effort is a partnership between collaborators from 18 countries in North America, Europe, Asia, and the Pacific.
 ICCONIC is committed to advancing the development of methods and measures in comparative health systems research.
 The collaborative's ultimate objective is to increase the availability of patient-level data, leverage data linkages to conduct cross-country analysis, and provide policymakers with insights into how different care strategies may influence care quality, cost, and outcomes.

-• Visit the ICCONIC Website
+Visit ICCONIC

 106,567,043 lives across countries